tippi-fifestarr/aptos-npm-mcp/src/resources/how_to_write_an_aptos_dapp.md

 * Configure the Aptos network (devnet / testnet / mainnet) to work with.
 * Configure an Admin Account for smart contract publishing.
 * Use environment variables to store the dapp configuration.
-* Dont create .md or script files for how to do actions like deployment - just do it.

 - Project folder structure